manggo-cd/manggo-cd/README.md

 -->

 ## Hi, I'm Daniel! 👋
 I'm a CS + Masters of Management dual degree student @ [The University of British Columbia](https://www.ubc.ca/).
-I carry a passion and appreciation for many things in life
+I carry a passion and appreciation for many things in life.
   Recently I've been learning more about trading-system design and low-latency architecture.

 I'm a big believer that things always work out in the end.